ajitjohnson/ajitjohnson.github.io/contact.md

 **Scientific objective:** Drive cancer therapeutics towards personalized medicine whereby we treat cancer as a systemic disease and *target the entire tumor eco-system* in contrast to our current tumor-centric approach.

-**Short term career goals:** Lead a highly interdisciplinary laboratory at a leading institute *(Assistant Professor)* that focuses on the development of experimental and computational approaches to systematically decipher regulatory circuits that underlie cancer development, metastasis, and resistance to treatment.
+**Short term career goals:** Lead an interdisciplinary laboratory at a leading institute *(Assistant Professor)* that focuses on the development of experimental and computational approaches to systematically decipher regulatory circuits that underlie cancer development, metastasis, and resistance to treatment.

 **Email:** ajitj_nirmal[at]dfci[dot]harvard[dot]edu